-5.2 Perform all Steps listed in the "CGR-30C Installation Checklist":
+5.2 Perform all Steps listed in the "CGR-30P Installation Checklist":

-A CGR-30C Installation Checklist is provided on blue tag board.
+A CGR-30P Installation Checklist is provided in the package.
 Each step listed in this checklist must be completed before continuing with this installation.

 5.3 Ground Run Checkout: